 So this meant some strategic management of power, cables, and adding some pass-through ports of the mixer cases which is as simple as getting a 2-1/8″ hole cutter and my trusty drill.
 I aligned the pass-through holes of the mixer case and cut away.

 Inside the mixer case is a whole other beast.
 Trying to accommodate a laptop pole, a power strip, and a USB hub in a small cavity is really an exercise in near-futility.
-To make matters worse, new 10″ battle mixers like the Pioneer S9 take up even more space which means trying to find the biggest mixer case you can get depth wise.
 But with the right parts I was able to do just that.
 Each of my cases has the same parts minus the mixers themselves.
 The shopping list for this includes:

 - Belkin 6-outlet power strip